Frontline Sales Training

 Ignoring Qualified Leads:

-Not focusing on and emphasising qualified appointments or leads discourages reps from focusing on quality.
-They could waste time and money rushing to book calls that don’t lead to actual prospects.
+If you don’t reward qualified leads, reps may chase volume instead of quality.
+They could waste time and money rushing to book calls that don’t lead to actual sales.

 No Clear Definition of "qualified."